YanweiJIN/yanweijin.github.io/_pages/cv.md

   * First author of a systematic review on public coping behavior during COVID-19:
     * Systematically searched COVID-19-related literature on public risk perception and coping behaviors in databases like PubMed; conducted quality assessment and content extraction.
     * Performed meta-analysis using Stata, subgroup analysis, and meta-regression to investigate sources of heterogeneity.
-    * Conducted sensitivity analysis and Egger's test for bias detection*
+    * Conducted sensitivity analysis and Egger's test for bias detection.
   * Author of a qualitative study on healthcare workers' risk perception during public health emergencies:
-    * Developed interview outlines after reviewing related literature
+    * Developed interview outlines after reviewing related literature.
-    * Conducted interviews with healthcare workers, recording and transcribing sessions for analysis
+    * Conducted interviews with healthcare workers, recording and transcribing sessions for analysis.
-    * Used Nvivo tool and Colaizzi's 7-step analysis method to extract key information and construct a time-based risk perception model
+    * Used Nvivo tool and Colaizzi's 7-step analysis method to extract key information and construct a time-based risk perception model.

 * Home care guide for the elderly with dementia (National College Student Innovative Experimental Project of China)
   * Sep 2019-Oct 2020
   * Peking University
   * Supervisor: Zhiwen Wang(Member of the American Academy of Nursing)
   * Duties included:
-    * Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction
+    * Conducted systematic searches of databases and websites of dementia associations to obtain high-quality literature; performed quality assessment and content extraction.
-    * Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients
+    * Completed textual content for the guide in consultation with clinical experts in the treatment and care of dementia patients.
-    * Utilized AutoCAD software to create 2D and 3D illustrations for the guide
+    * Utilized AutoCAD software to create 2D and 3D illustrations for the guide.

 Publications
 -----